 Figure 3: Processes of the Hydrologic Cycle

-Water is moving from the atmosphere to the Earth and back to the atmosphere due to the processes forming the Water Cycle ().
+Water is moving from the atmosphere to the Earth and back to the atmosphere due to the processes forming the Water Cycle (Figure 3).
 Water from precipitation reaching the land surface is accumulated in water bodies occupying empty space on the land surface or in water bearing formations of soil and rock.
 Due to continuous interaction with soil water and groundwater, a water body permanently gains or loses water.

+The most general abstraction of the complex Hydrology phenomenon is that of the Catchment, commonly recognized as the unit of study where hydrologic processes take place whose results are represented in various data products.
+Depending on application and scale, the same catchment may be displayed in different ways.
+Scaling up or down leads to multiple representations of the same catchment.
+Some scales seems to be more or less general because of their wide range of use, but always chosen for a specific purpose they are still distinct.
+Some applications require cartographic representations while others are focused on topological relationships (Figure 4).
+A catchment may be described geometrically by streamlines, drainage area or the bounding polygon, or topologically as a graph of nodes and links.
+Analysis and reporting of landscape interactions refers typically to areas of study or its boundaries, while observations usually relate to monitoring points located in a network.